immunocardiology-review/Cardio-Immunology-Review/README.md

 # Cardio-Immunology-Review
-Textbook, Review and the world's first annotated bibliography.
+A treatise, an online review and an annotated bibliography in cardio-immunology.